rw-ciena/import_yocto_bm/README.md

 This script extracts the packages from the build manifest (which will be a subset of those in the full Bitbake dependencies for build environment) and creates a Black Duck project.

 The list of CVEs reported by `cve_check` will therefore be considerably larger than seen in the Black Duck project (whcih is the expected situation).

+# OUTSTANDING ISSUES

+The identification of the Linux Kernel version from the Bitbake recipes and association with the upstream component in the KB has not been completed yet.
+Until an automatic identification is possible, the required Linux Kernel component can be added manually to the Black Duck project.